 - Grease and flour bundt pan.
 I use shortening, and make sure every crevice of the pan is coated!
 Pour batter evenly into the pan and bake at 350 degrees F for about 50 minutes or until a toothpick inserted in the center comes out clean, or with few crumbs.

-- While cake is baking, make the glaze sauce.
-Add sauce ingredients to a saucepan over medium heat.
+- Make the glaze: Add sauce ingredients to a saucepan over medium heat.
 Stir well until butter has melted and mixture is smooth.
 Bring mixture to a boil, stirring, and boil for 2 minutes.